 - June 2024: Musk predicted 1,000 to 2,000 robots working in factories by 2025

-- January 2025: Musk stated Tesla's "normal internal plan calls for roughly 10,000 Optimus robots to be built this year"
+- January 2025: Musk stated Tesla's "normal internal plan calls for roughly 10,000 Optimus robots to be built this year" and expressed confidence they would "do useful things" by year end

-The Competition Reality: China Already Won Round One
+The Competition Reality: China Already Dominates

 While Tesla restructures for its robot ambitions, China has already established commanding market dominance.